Golesheed/speaking-clock/README.md

 # Floor & Golshid's DreamClock
 ## Description
 This is a speaking clock which was made as an assignment for our Introduction to Voice Technology course from MSc Voice Technology at Rijksuniversiteit Groningen/Campus Fryslân.
-## Requirments
+## Requirements
-Make sure you have Python 3.10 installed (download from here: https://www.python.org/downloads/) , also check the requirment's file.
+Make sure you have Python 3.10 installed (download from here: https://www.python.org/downloads/) , also check the requirements file.
 ## How to run the code?
 Download audio files, make sure that the path is correct in the code and then simply run. :)
 ## Languages supported